nmaas-platform/nmaas-docs/docs/tutorials-workshops/jres2022/p3_demo-network-environment.md

 !!! note "Clarification"

-    This guides assumes that a local deployment of nmaas already exists and that either you are working in the provided nmaas test VM or you have followed the [instructions to deploy nmaas from scratch locally](../deploying-local-kubernetes-cluster.md).
+    This guide assumes that a local deployment of nmaas already exists and that either you are working in the provided nmaas test VM or you have followed the [instructions to deploy nmaas from scratch locally](../deploying-local-kubernetes-cluster.md).

 If there are existing network elements ready to be monitored by nmaas applications, then this part can be completely skipped.